zalando/postgres-operator/docs/reference/operator_parameters.md

   S3 bucket to store backup results.
 The bucket has to be present and accessible by Postgres pods.
 Default: empty.

+* **logical_backup_s3_region**
+  Specifies the region of the bucket which is required with some non-AWS S3 storage services.
+The default is empty.

 * **logical_backup_s3_endpoint**
   When using non-AWS S3 storage, endpoint can be set as a ENV variable.
+The default is empty.

 * **logical_backup_s3_sse**
   Specify server side encription that S3 storage is using.
 If empty string